endojs/endo/integration-test/README.md

 ## Debugging and running locally

-To run locally, first run the approprate build script:
+To run locally, first run the appropriate build script:
 * `./integration-test/scripts/build-pre-release-test.sh` (this tests the bundlers)
 * `./integration-test/scripts/build-post-release-test.sh` (this tests unpkg after publishing to npm)